Welcome to today's edition of the Rush 24-7 podcast.

 Socialism, communism, and dictators are.

-So then the thing to tell that teacher is that if you really care about the third world, the fix for the third world is not reducing the productivity and prosperity of the free world, It is increasing the productivity and prosperity and the modernizing of these third world countries, and it takes capitalism and leadership from countries like the United States of America, not environmentalist wackos like Al Gore.
+And the thing to tell that teacher is that if you really care about the third world, the fix for the third world is not reducing the productivity and prosperity of the free world.

-I guess there's a new poll out there that says only 1% say that the Oprah endorsement of Obama affected their vote.
+Let's see, I guess there's a new poll out there that says only 1% say that the Oprah endorsement of Obama affected their vote.

-Uh, they're rejecting it.
+They're rejecting it.

-We'll have a montage of the drive-by's rejecting that poll.
+We'll have a montage of the drive-bys rejecting that poll.